 The service has a commitment to a strong preventive approach, targeting mental health issues, drug and alcohol issues, smoking, nutritional issues, and sexual health.

-- Rural Beat in Kawakawa Adolescent Health Clinic is located adjacent to The Bay of Islands College and is open 5 days per week including school holidays.
+- The Rural Beat, Kawakawa Adolescent Health Clinic is located adjacent to The Bay of Islands College and is open 5 days per week including school holidays.

-- Herewaka – Taipa Adolescent Health Clinic is on site at the school and is open 3 days per week: Monday, Wednesday and Thursday, and is only open term time.
+- Herewaka Health and Wellbeing – Taipa Adolescent Health Clinic is on site at Taipa Area school and is open 3 days per week: Monday, Wednesday and Thursday, and is only open during term time.

 Students make appointments to access the health clinic by requesting an appointment time at the clinic, being given a paper record to present to the class teacher – on completion of the appointment – the time the student leaves the clinic is recorded on the appointment slip and presented to the class teacher on return.

 The health clinic is staffed by an administrative support person – employed through Te Tai Tokerau PHO.
 Clinical nursing services are provided by Te Hauora o te Hiku o te Ika in the far north and Ngati Hine Health Trust in the mid north.
 GP services are provided when available.
 The clinical staff will also refer clients on to other health providers for related and relevant service support.